 Blackboard QuestsIn order to encourage you to keep up with the readings and periodically review the material that we’ve covered, there will be seven “quests” (somewhere between a quiz and a test) spread throughout the semester.
-The quests are worth 5% each and will include a variety of questions (multiple choice, fill-in-the-blank, true/false, short answer, etc.) to be completed on Blackboard within a two-day period (see syllabus for dates).
+The quests are worth 5% each (up to a maximum of 30%) and will include a variety of questions (multiple choice, fill-in-the-blank, true/false, short answer, etc.) to be completed on Blackboard within a two-day period (see syllabus for dates).
 Each quest will have a 20-minute time limit, which should be long enough to search for some of the answers in the readings or on the course web pages … but once your quest begins there’s no turning back — so be ye prepared lest your time runneth out!

 Writing AssignmentsIn 210 BCE, the Second Qin Emperor (Qin Er Shi) was enthroned at the age of twenty-one following the death of his father, the First Emperor of China (Qin Shihuangdi).
 According to the Shiji (Records of the Grand Historian), the Second Emperor was placed on the throne by the Prime Minister Li Si and the Chief Eunuch Zhao Gao, who manipulated the line of succession for their own benefit and in the process destabilized the dynasty and contributed to its collapse a few years later.
 However, what if Li Si and Zhao Gao had been challenged by a brilliant official with the capacity to teach the Second Emperor the proper Way of the Ruler and thereby stabilize the dynasty?
 For your first assignment, you will be that brilliant official, writing a detailed “memorial” to the Second Emperor that (i) identifies the causes of the Zhou dynasty’s failure; (ii) explains the reasons for the First Emperor’s success; and (iii) establishes a new ideology that will secure the dynasty for ten thousand generations.
 Since the First Emperor implemented a Legalist polity, you will need to decide whether to advocate for continuing this approach without modification or to temper/replace it with one of the other political solutions of the period, such as Confucianism or Daoism.
 You should also indicate whether you would maintain the centralized rule of the First Emperor or restore (partially or fully) the type of “feudalism” that prevailed during the Zhou dynasty.
 For grading details, see the Essay 1 Rubric below.